I held on to the thin white tube, put it to my mouth and inhaled for the first time on an e-cigarette.

 Batteries and Box Mods

 A great entry level mod for people who want to dip their toes in the sub ohm pool is the Coolfire IV 40W.
-With power up to 40 Watts, the Cool Fire will support coils with a resistance down to 0.3ohms like the Kanger Subtank.
+With power up to 40 Watts, the Cool Fire will support coils with a resistance down to 0.3ohms.

 For those who want to use temperature control, the Aspire Archon offers easy to use temperature control.
 Unlike other mods, these devices automatically detect the type of coil being used making them very simple to set up.

 Want to start pushing the boundaries?
-The Coolfire IV TC100 offers plenty of power and can handle more extreme resistances, making it perfect for the Cleito or even the Cleito 120 with a 0.16 ohm resistance atomiser.
+The Coolfire IV TC100 offers plenty of power and can handle more extreme resistances, making it perfect for tanks like the Cleito 120 with a 0.16 ohm resistance atomiser.
+But to really push the box, try the Wismec Reuleaux RX2 21700, which comes with a massive maximum wattage of 220 watts.

 Sub Ohm Tanks